Emails Reveal Potential Violations By Richland School Board Director

 Email from RSD Director Audra Byrd to Quinn Donlon in response to his email:

 From: Audra Byrd Sent: Wednesday, January 12, 2022 5:05 PM

 Dear Mr. Donlon, I just wanted to let you know that not wearing masks cannot be a “discipline violation” according to our district and OSPI guidelines.
 I have attached the OSPI guidance.
 The most we can do is ask students to comply and if they refuse to comply we can ask parents to pick them up if we want to.
 All administrators and teachers have the choice of how to administer these ridiculous and unnecessary mandates, but we cannot administer discipline for simply not complying.

-Emails involving the mask mandate and other issues show possible ethics violations by some Richland School Board members Listen NWPB’s Dori Luzzo Gilmour reports on… Continue Reading Accusations Of Ethics Violations By Some Richland Public School Board Members
+Emails involving the mask mandate and other issues show possible ethics violations by some Richland School Board members Listen NWPB’s Dori Luzzo Gilmour reports on emails that reveal possible ethics… Continue Reading Accusations Of Ethics Violations By Some Richland Public School Board Members